 It’s tough to get a better location than the Jury’s Inn.
 It’s located smack dab in the middle of Galway, only a few minute’s walk to just about everything.

 Quick Ireland Travel Tips

 - ‘Hello’ and ‘Thank You’ in Gaelic: “Dia dhuit” and “Go raibh maith agat”

 - Currency: Euro – (EUR) – €

 - Visa: The Republic of Ireland & Northern Ireland are separate countries on the island of Ireland.
-The Republic of Ireland known as ‘Ireland’ grants 90-day visas.
-Northern Ireland, a part of the United Kingdom also grants 90 days.
+The Republic of Ireland, known as ‘Ireland,’ grants 90-day visas.
+Northern Ireland, a part of the United Kingdom, also grants 90 days.

 - Weather: Expect lots of weather!
-Ireland is known for having rapid shifts in and lots of rain – it’s only the only reason a country like Ireland remains so green and fertile.
+Ireland is known for having rapid shifts and lots of rain – the only reason a country like Ireland remains so green and fertile.
 See our full packing list here.

-- When is the best time to visit Galway?
-Ireland is a fantastic country to visit year round.
-Though you’ll find crowds during the summer.
-My favorite time to visit Ireland is in September when the weather is cool and the crowds are low.
-Plus it’s when the famous Galway Oyster Festival happens!
+- When is the best time to visit Ireland?
+Ireland is a fantastic country to visit year-round.
+However, you’ll find crowds during the summer.
+My favorite time to visit Ireland is in September when the weather is cool and the low crowds.
+You can read all about the weather in Ireland here.

-We don’t travel without travel insurance and neither should you.
-You never know what can happen in a foreign country and it’s best to be prepared.
-World Nomads provides good short term coverage.
+- Protect Your Trip — We don’t travel without travel insurance, and neither should you.
+You never know what can happen while traveling, so it’s best to be prepared.
+HeyMondo provides excellent short-term and long-term travel insurance plans.

 - Tours in Ireland — Check out our list of the best tours you can enjoy in Ireland!

 - Travel Adapter – Make sure you find a suitable adapter to keep your electronics charged.
 Otherwise, you may be paying for a cheap one once you land.
 Purchase one here.